 Marklund Day School provides an environment conducive to learning through specialized curriculum, positive behavioral interventions, and individualized student support.

-Marklund’s highly sensory-driven program features physical and occupational therapy, speech and language therapy, art and music therapy, sensory room, computer adapted technology, community opportunities, recreational therapy, and more.
+Marklund’s highly sensory-driven program features physical and occupational therapy, speech and language therapy, art and music therapy, sensory room, computer-adapted technology, community opportunities, recreational therapy, and more.

 Marklund Day School uses a holistic approach to enhance physical, social, emotional, and intellectual growth.
 Teachers and therapists learn about students’ individual strengths through assessment, direct observation, and communication with families.